geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Their lord Albruno, sanctioned his decree.*

 Thro' the vast throng that crowd this ample hall,
-The adventurers past, invisible to all ; ] 40
+The adventurers past, invisible to all; ] 40

 They reach'd the portal, where, with Attic taste,
-The frieze and valves with sculptured forms were grac'd :
+The frieze and valves with sculptured forms were grac'd:
 Thence her astonish'd eyes Maria bends,
-Where far beyond a spacious town extends ;
+Where far beyond a spacious town extends;
 Iu silver glow the towers and spires appear,
 The lofty walls their glittering turrets rear,
 All, all was light, the dazzled eye with pain